 Aim to fish for two hours maximum.
-I often find that interest levels can drop, especially if bites dry up, so aim to fish for a few hours and treat any extra time as a bonus.
+Interest levels can drop, especially if bites dry up, so aim to fish for a few hours and treat any extra time as a bonus.

 4. Size doesn’t matter

-Don’t fish a water that has big fish as they will be massively unprepared to deal with them.
+Don’t fish a water that has big fish, as children will be massively unprepared to deal with them.
 A water that holds small fish gives them the opportunity to learn how to play, hold and unhook fish in a manageable way.